 The DARPA Subterranean or "SubT" Challenge seeks novel approaches to rapidly map, navigate, and search underground environments during time-sensitive combat operations or disaster response scenarios.

-Teams can compete in one or both of two complementary research tracks: the Systems track, and/or the Virtual track.
+Teams can compete in one or both of two complementary research tracks: the Systems Competition, and/or the Virtual Competition.
+Teams in both competitions will compete in three circuit events that will explore the difficulties of operating in specific underground environments.

 Teams will develop and demonstrate physical systems to compete in live competitions on physical, representative subterranean courses, and focus on advancing and evaluating novel physical solutions in realistic field environments.